CodeEquality/codeequality.github.io/_posts/2014-06-16-introduction-to-htmlcss.md

 ##Who are you guys?
 And why are you doing this?
 To find out more about Code Equality, check out our <a href="http://codeequality.org/index.html#about">About section</a>.

+##I'm a developer and I'd like to help out
+Sure!
+We're always on the lookout for tutors to assist students during the class.
+All of our instructors and tutors are volunteers.
+Just drop us an email at  <a href="mailto:codeequality@gmail.com">codeequality@gmail.com</a> and we'll get back to you!

 ##I have more questions!
 Feel free to contact us at <a href="mailto:codeequality@gmail.com">codeequality@gmail.com</a>.
 Please give us 24 hours to respond to your enquires.